Tips you can use to market an inexpensive brochure.

 Since most student prize programs are based on items sold, not dollars raised per seller, the less expensive brochure would have the advantage.
 People could purchase additional lower-priced items, thus allowing students to reach higher prizes.
 Students may also be encouraged to sell more since items in the less expensive brochure would be easier.

 If marketed correctly, a lower-priced brochure could make an impact, especially in a struggling economy.
 An additional note could be sent home to parents letting them know that a new, less expensive brochure was being used this year to help make things easier.
 This could spark additional sales for your group.

 A Need for a Different Brochure

 People may be tired of the same brochure every year and may welcome something new.
-Whether you decide to offer a lower priced fundraising brochure or not, people will continue to buy as long as the price is right.
+Whether you offer a lower-priced fundraising brochure or not, people will continue to buy as long as the price is right.

 Which way would you lean and why?

 Download our free fundraising tips eBook from our school fundraising tips page for planning ideas for your next campaign.